 In Solution Explorer, right-click the project and select Publish.

-When you choose Select Existing, all files in the existing function app in Azure are overwritten by files from the local project.
-Only use this option when republishing updates to an existing function app.
+If you choose Select Existing, all files in the existing function app in Azure are overwritten by files from the local project.
+Use this option only when you republish updates to an existing function app.

-Click Create to create a function app and related resources in Azure with these settings and deploy your function project code.
+Select Create to create a function app and its related resources in Azure with these settings and deploy your function project code.

 Test your function in Azure

-The URL that calls your HTTP triggered function should be in the following format:
+The URL that calls your HTTP trigger function is in the following format:

-You have used Visual Studio to create and publish a C# function app with a simple HTTP triggered function.
+In this quickstart, you used Visual Studio to create and publish a C# function app in Azure with a simple HTTP trigger function.